Henry James (1843-1916)

 Vaux, Molly.
 "Vindication against Misreading: The Golden Bowl, The American Scene, and the New York Edition."
 MLA 2002.
 Henry James Society.

 Wellek, Rene.
 "Henry James's Literary Theory and Criticism."
-An influential literary critic evaluates Henry James as a critic and theorist.
-Wellek begins, "There is an extreme divergence of opinions, even among presumably sympathetic critics, about the stature of Henry James as a critic."
+An influential literary critic evaluates Henry James as a critic and theorist, who notes "There is an extreme divergence of opinions, even among presumably sympathetic critics, about the stature of Henry James as a critic."
 American Literature 30, 3 (1958) [first page of article only].